liquidboy/spawncamping-wallhack/README.md

 spawncamping-wallhack
 =====================

-Some gaming backend for Windows Azure
+A sample on how a gaming backend on Windows Azure cloud look like.